Want More Than Just a Nice Landscaping?

 Please allow me to introduce myself a little further.
 My name is Holly and I’ve been a gardener from birth.
 Even my name reflects my connection to nature!
 I grew up growing veggies with my Father and flowers with my Mother.
 My horticultural degree is in Natural Area’s Management, along with certificates in Landscape Design, Landscape Maintenance and Urban Forestry Management.
 I am a licensed arborist through the International Society of Arborists (License #A5210A) and taught Computer Landscape Design (DynaSCAPE) at the College of Lake County.
 And lastly, I have over 16 years of design and budgeting experience within the landscaping industry.

 I love to volunteer for many organizations in my area, including the Illinois Extension Master Gardener and Naturalist programs.
 Otherwise, any free time I have is spent with my husband and dogs, camping, forest bathing or kayaking.

-Your Wellness Garden Design process will be just as pleasant as enjoying the end product.
+Your Wellness Garden Design process will be as pleasant as enjoying your new Garden.